-Wrap it Up
+Wrap It Up

 If your workout is intense and you perspire a lot, you'll have to wait for your hair to dry before taking it down; otherwise, your hairdo will droop.
 You may need extra help from a blow-dryer on low heat to speed up drying time.

-Style a Ponytail
+Style a Ponytail (or a Puff)

 Let's face it: When you work out, you generally get sweaty, and it can be tough to maintain great hair with a physically active lifestyle.
 That's the truth.
 Some women try very hard to keep every hair in place and find it a hard battle, especially when they have to fit in exercise time before work.
 Will my hair dry in time?
 How am I going to manage this hairstyle when my roots are still damp?
 Some styles will be too difficult to maintain and you'll have to find alternatives if you want to continue working out.
 Yes, some of your options may sound boring, but it's worth settling on an easy hairdo or two that you can style very simply in order to keep exercising.